Azure-Samples/openai-end-to-end-basic/README.md

 1. Work around a telemetry issue that results in an error at the point of inferencing.

    At the time of this writing, there is a Prompt flow + OpenTelemetry related [bug](https://github.com/microsoft/promptflow/issues/3751) that manifests itself after the Prompt flow is deployed to a managed online endpoint.
-All requests to the `/score` endpoint result in `unsupported operand type(s) for +: 'NoneType' and 'NoneType'`.
+Proper requests to the `/score` endpoint result in an error response of `unsupported operand type(s) for +: 'NoneType' and 'NoneType'`.
 To correct that, perform the following steps.

    1. Open the **Files** view.
    1. Select 'requirements.txt'.
    1. The file should be empty, add one line containing just `promptflow-tracing>=1.16.1`.
-   1. Click *Save and install* and close the file.
+   1. Click **Save** and close the file.

 1. Click **Save**.

 ### 3. Test the Prompt flow from Azure AI Studio

 Here you'll test your flow by invoking it directly from the Azure AI Studio.
-The flow still requires you to bring compute to execute it from, but many of the interactions are actually performed by your identity.
-The bicep template has already granted your user data plane access to Azure OpenAI and the Azure Storage account for this purpose.
+The flow still requires you to bring compute to execute it from.
+The compute you'll use when in the portal is the default *Serverless* offering, which is only used for portal-based Prompt flow experiences.
+The interactions against Azure OpenAI are performed by your identity; the bicep template has already granted your user data plane access.

 1. Click **Start compute session**.

 1. :clock8: Wait for that button to change to *Compute session running*.
 This may take about five minutes.

+   If you get an error related to pip and dependency resolver, this is because of the temporary workaround you followed in the prior steps, this is safe to ignore.

 1. Click the **Chat** button on the UI.